bratislava/bratiska-cli/src/README.md

 #### Build image only

-If you want to forcibly rebuild an image, run:
+If you want to rebuild an image forcibly, run:

 ```bash
 bratiska-cli deploy --force_rebuild